Supermemory MCP server

 Chatting with Your Memories

-1. Click the "Open Chat" button
+1. Click on "Open Chat" in the interface

 MCP Integration

-Setting Up MCP Integration
+Setting Up MCP Connection

 2. Select the AI tool you want to integrate (Claude, Cursor, etc.)

-3. Follow the specific integration instructions for your chosen tool
+3. Follow the specific integration instructions provided

 Support Resources